 How many times have you read those terrible pompous articles that tell you not to visit somewhere because it’s crowded?
 How ironic coming from those that have had the chance to go.
-I’ve been to plenty of attractions that while packed, I would still recommend to anyone in a heartbeat!
+I’ve been to plenty of attractions that, while packed, I would still recommend to anyone in a heartbeat!
 For example, how can you be in Florence and not see the Leaning Tower of Pisa?
 Iceland, and not do the Blue Lagoon?
 India and not see The Taj Mahal?
 I could go on, but you get the gist.
 The bottom line is many attractions or wonders of the world are busy because everyone wants to see them.
 So should you – the crowd should not deter you.

 Another point.
 Article after article will advise you to avoid crowds by picking off-peak times or early hours.
-I’ll call this exactly as it is – BS.
+I’ll call this precisely as it is – B.S.
 Overplayed advice to the point that what might have been off-peak is now peak for many attractions.
 Places have seasons that impact volume.
 But, at the end of the day, you will not get the Taj Mahal to yourself on any day.

 Bull Travel Hack #2: Hotels Are More Expensive If You Book Directly

-*Note, typically you can not earn points unless you book direct.
+*Note, typically, you can not earn points unless you book direct.

-Bull Travel Hack #3: Round-Trip Tickets Are Cheaper, Or More Expensive
+Bull Travel Hack #3: Roundtrip Tickets Are Cheaper, Or More Expensive

-Bull Travel Hack #4: If Your Flight Is Canceled Or You Get Bumped, You’ll Get Free Vouchers, Points Or Financial Compensation
+Bull Travel Hack #4: If Your Flight Is Canceled Or You Get Bumped, You’ll Get Free Vouchers, Points, Or Financial Compensation

 Bull Travel Hack #5: Tuesdays Are Always The Least Expensive Day To Book A Flight

 Look, Orbitz has told us many times that the optimal day to book is Tuesday.
-Orbitz – you know the ones that got acquired by Expedia!
+Orbitz – you know, the ones that got acquired by Expedia!
 Much like the myth that it is not cheaper to book a hotel directly via the hotel, the best day to book flights is a myth.
 Simply put, there is no such thing.
 The best day to buy is when you get the best price!

 Bull Travel Hack #6: You should avoid Nations with An American Travel Warning

 The reasons cited for the United Kingdom are suspected of terrorist activity in Europe.
 Wait, say what?
-Read it for yourself.
+Please read it for yourself.
 It’s a broad statement that then goes on to mention “the tensions in Northern Island.”
 Hang on, how many Americans out there think of Northern Island when they hear the United Kingdom?

-For Israel, The West Bank and Gaza “U.S. citizens have been killed and wounded in attacks in recent years” along with many other cited concerns (spare some time to read these).
+For Israel, The West Bank, and Gaza, “U.S. citizens have been killed and wounded in attacks in recent years,” along with many other cited concerns (spare some time to read these).
 Seriously?
 Do these two places fall into the same category of risk based on safety and security concerns?
 Someone has a sense of humor.